Membership FAQs

 • £20 off any subsequent one-to-one sessions.*

-*The one-to-one sessions to be taken between the time of signing up and the end of the summer 2023 season (24th September).
+*The one-to-one sessions to be taken between the time of signing up and the end of the winter 2024/25 season (6 April).

 You can dictate what you want out of the sessions.
 They could focus on, for example: